-- Install new seat (6), retaining ring (7) and seat bolts (8) into disc.
+- 1. Insert new bearings (5) into both ends of the valve body (1) and insert the shaft (4) through the body and disc (3). - 2.
+Install taper pins (9) with washers (12) and nuts (11). - Install new seat (6), retaining ring (7) and seat bolts (8) into disc.
 Apply thin film of FDA silicone grease such as Dow Corning #7 to rubber surface.
 Lightly tighten seat bolts until bolt heads touch ring. - 4.
-Install thrust cap (15) and, thrust plate (18) with the appropriate gaskets and bolts.
-Turn the thrust bearing stud (17) until the disc is centered in the valve body seat.
-Install lock cap (21). - 5.
-Lubricate ID and OD of packing set with FDA grease and install in packing bore one ring at a time taking care to keep lips pointing down toward valve. - 6.
-Torque seat bolts to torque given in Table 3. - Insert key (24) into shaft and place actuator over valve.
-Reinstall actuator mounting bolts and torque per Table 5.
+Lubricate ID and OD of packing set with FDA grease and install in packing bore one ring at a time taking care to keep lips pointing down toward valve. - 5.
+Center disc in body and install bottom thrust bearing (18) and cap (15).
+Secure with cap screws (16). - 6.
+Torque cap screw to torque given in Table 6. - 7.
+Insert key (14) into shaft and place actuator over valve.
+Reinstall actuator mounting bolts and torque per Table 6.
 Install cover on actuator.
 Cycle valve.
 Apply pressure to valve and check for seat leakage.
-Tighten seat bolts 1/2 turn at a time as necessary. - 8.
-If valve does not shut off tight, adjust the closed position stops.
+Tighten seat bolts 1⁄2 turn at a time as necessary. - 8.
+If valve does not shut off tight, adjust the closed position stops as described on page 6 under "Closed Position Adjustment".